sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/bibliography.rst

 ..
 [Stanley1999] R. P. Stanley. *Enumerative Combinatorics, Volume 2*.
 Cambridge University Press, 1999.

 ..
+[Testerman1989] Testerman, Donna M.
+   A construction of certain maximal subgroups of the algebraic groups E6 and F4.
+   J. Algebra 122 (1989), no. 2, 299–322.

+..
 [Testerman1992] Testerman, Donna M. The construction of the maximal A1's in the exceptional algebraic groups.
 Proc.
 Amer.
 Math.
 Soc.
 116 (1992), no. 3, 635–644.